 Emory medical students do all of these things, and more!
 Our students are strongly encouraged to explore and enjoy their interests outside the classroom.
 With more than 30 student organizations, it is easy to find a group to keep you active and involved—if not, you can start one!
 Every year new groups are created to respond to the talents and interests of the current student body.

-In addition to clubs and organizations, medical students gather for annual events such as the Society Picnic, Halloween Ball, Thanksgiving Potluck, Service Day, Doctoberfest, and the infamous Cadaver Ball.
+In addition to clubs and organizations, medical students gather for annual events such as Society Picnics, Halloween Ball, Thanksgiving Potluck, Service Day, Doctoberfest, and the infamous Cadaver Ball.

 Each fall, first year students and their families participate in the White Coat Ceremony, where students don their physician’s garb for the first time and are welcomed to the medical community at Emory.
 The Senior Banquet tradition is a night for soon-to-be-graduates to lampoon and say thanks to their professors.

 Our ever-changing list of student organizations reflects the interests of our current student body.
 Medical students are encouraged to pursue their varied interests outside of the classroom.

 This program is designed to help incoming first-year students by pairing them with rising second-year students.
 A meet-your-sib dinner is held each year in the fall.

 Groups include: Emory Health Against Human Trafficking, Project Medishare, Physicians for Human Rights, Medical Students for Choice and Health Students Taking Action Together.
 Students participate in numerous service trips to rural Atlanta and international destinations, including Haiti, Thailand, The Republic of Georgia, and Vietnam.
 Currently, students volunteer at 6 inner-city student-run clinics in Atlanta.